 15 Different Types of Tax Forms

-Typically, the more complicated your finances, the more tax forms you’ll probably need.
-For instance, if you are a freelance worker with multiple clients who also rents out your second home, you’ll have a more complex tax return than a salaried employee with no side-hustle earnings or rental income.
+Typically, the more complicated your finances, the more tax forms you’ll need.
+For instance, if you are a freelance worker with multiple clients and also rent out your second home, you’ll have a more complex tax return than a salaried employee with no side-hustle earnings or rental income.

 To help make things easier, here’s a list of common tax forms you may need as you prepare for tax season.
 Knowing what they are can help boost your financial literacy and your tax-filing confidence: